About me

 Training, qualifications & experience

-I am qualified with an MA in Integrative Counselling.
-My relational approach to psychotherapy has helped me to work collaboratively with clients experiencing a range of challenges, including depression, anxiety, ADHD, autism, attachment and relationship difficulties, intimate partner violence, childhood trauma, anger, grief, and chronic illness.
-I also have experience supporting children and young people, as well as parents of neurodivergent children with an accepting and psychoeducational approach.
+I am qualified with a Masters in Integrative Counselling and Psychotherapy.
+My compassionate, relational approach has helped me to work collaboratively with clients experiencing a range of challenges, including ADHD, autism, depression, anxiety, attachment and relationship difficulties, intimate partner violence, childhood trauma, anger, grief, and chronic illness.
+I have worked across multiple settings, including domestic abuse services, women's health services, and schools, including implementing and managing counselling services.
+This broad range of experience underpins my approach to my own therapy practice.

 LGBTQIA+ ally and neurodiversity-affirming.